Welcome Message from President López

 Core Strategy Group

-Team Leads: Theresa Carlton, Sanjana Chidambaram
+Team Leads: VP Carlton, Sanjana Chidambaram

 Data Analysis Team